 Oak and ash comprise a substantial part of the city's urban forest.
-Unfortunately, these trees are targeted by deadly epidemic diseases or infestations.
-Maplewood's Diseased Tree Inspection program is designed to slow the spread of two tree diseases or pests:
+Unfortunately, new deadly diseases affecting these trees have moved into our area.
+Maplewood's Diseased Tree Inspection program is designed to slow the spread of:

 City Identifies Infectious Trees on Public & Private Land

-If you are concerned about a tree that may have emerald ash borer or oak wilt, please call the Public Works Department at 651-249-2400.
+If you are concerned about a tree that may be diseased, please call the Public Works Department at 651-249-2400.

 Firewood, including branches from diseased or infested wood, is a known pathway for movement of forest pests and diseases long after a tree has been cut down.
 City ordinance prohibits storage of diseased firewood.
-There is a quarantine for Hennepin and Ramsey counties that prohibits the movement of firewood and ash tree parts into or out of the quarantine area without a permit from the state.
+There is a quarantine for Hennepin and Ramsey counties that prohibits the movement of firewood and ash tree parts into or out of the quarantine area without a state permit.